Shinnosuke Abe

-Shinnosuke Abe (阿部 慎之助, Abe Shinnosuke) is a Japanese former professional baseball player and current manager, who spent his entire 19-year career with Nippon Professional Baseball's Yomiuri Giants, serving as the team's captain from 2007 to 2014.
+Shinnosuke Abe (阿部 慎之助, Abe Shinnosuke) is a Japanese former professional baseball player and manager.
+He spent his entire 19-year career with Nippon Professional Baseball's Yomiuri Giants, serving as the team's captain from 2007 to 2014.
 He has twice been named the MVP of the Nippon Professional Baseball All-Star Series, in 2007 (Game 1) and 2010 (Game 1).
+Currently, he serves as the manager for the Giants.

 Career

 As a player

 In the 2009 Japan Series, won by Abe's Giants 4 games to 2 over the Hokkaido Nippon-Ham Fighters, he was named the Most Valuable Player.

 In 2012, after hitting .340 with 27 home runs and 104 RBIs, Abe was named the Central League Most Valuable Player.
 In addition, Abe was the co-recipient (along with teammate Tatsunori Hara) of the 2012 Matsutaro Shoriki Award.

 He was the captain of Japanese national team in 2013 WBC, and hit 2 home runs in the same inning against the Netherlands, becoming the first and only player to achieve such a feat in the history of the WBC.

 With 406 career home runs, Abe ranks 18th on the NPB career list.

 On September 24, 2019, Abe announced he would retire after the 2019 season, his 19th in NPB.